murtaza1415/Scraping/zocdoc/README.md

 7) Education
 8) Certifications

 I have not made the data public due to privacy concerns.

+Contact: murtazamail15@gmail.com